Dutchmick/sound_emotions/README.md

 ## Project Organization

 ```
-├── LICENSE            <- Open-source license if one is chosen
+├── LICENSE            <- Open-source license
-├── Makefile           <- Makefile with convenience commands like `make data` or `make train`
 ├── README.md          <- The top-level README for developers using this project.
 ├── data
-│   ├── external       <- Data from third party sources.
 │   ├── interim        <- Intermediate data that has been transformed.
 │   ├── processed      <- The final, canonical data sets for modeling.
 │   └── raw            <- The original, immutable data dump.
-││
+├── app                <- Location of all code for EDA, labelling and modelling
+├── django-app         <- API for predicting emotions from audio files
-├── models             <- Trained and serialized models, model predictions, or model summaries
+├── models             <- Trained and serialized models, model predictions, or model summaries│
-│
-├── notebooks          <- Jupyter notebooks.
-Naming convention is a number (for ordering),
-│                         the creator's initials, and a short `-` delimited description, e.g.
-│                         `1.0-jqp-initial-data-exploration`.
-│
-├── pyproject.toml     <- Project configuration file with package metadata for
-│                         emotions_from_sound and configuration for tools like black
-│
-├── references         <- Data dictionaries, manuals, and all other explanatory materials.
-│
 ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
 │   └── figures        <- Generated graphics and figures to be used in reporting
 │
 ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
-│                         generated with `pip freeze > requirements.txt`
+                         generated with `pip freeze > requirements.txt`
-│
-├── setup.cfg          <- Configuration file for flake8
-│
-└── emotions_from_sound   <- Source code for use in this project.
-    │
-    ├── __init__.py             <- Makes emotions_from_sound a Python module
-    │
-    ├── config.py               <- Store useful variables and configuration
-    │
-    ├── dataset.py              <- Scripts to download or generate data
-    │
-    ├── features.py             <- Code to create features for modeling
-    │
-    ├── modeling
-    │   ├── __init__.py
-    │   ├── predict.py          <- Code to run model inference with trained models
-    │   └── train.py            <- Code to train models
-    │
-    └── plots.py                <- Code to create visualizations

 ```

 --------